 1. Fixations and gaze points

-When we talk about eye tracking, most likely fixations and gaze points are the most used terms in the conversation.
+When we talk about eye tracking, fixations and gaze points are the basic output measures of interest and often the most used terms.

-Gaze points show towards which elements of a stimulus the eyes are looking at.
+Gaze points show what the eyes are looking at.
 If your eye tracker collects data with a sampling rate of 60 Hz, you will end up with 60 individual gaze points per second.

 By contrast, when we watch a distant car driving by, our eye movements are quite different.
-Here, we fixate constantly the tracked object, and there won’t be any obvious saccades (this is generally referred to as “smooth pursuit”).
+Here, we constantly fixate the tracked object through smooth pursuit, without any saccadic movement.

-iMotions software even allows drawing a heatmap for the first 500 milliseconds, which then visualizes the subconscious processing or attention.
+iMotions software even allows drawing a heatmap for the first 500 milliseconds, which then visualizes the non-conscious processing of attention.

 3. Areas of Interest (AOI)

 An Area of Interest, also referred to as an AOI, is a tool to select regions of a displayed stimulus, and to extract metrics specifically for those regions.
 While not strictly a metric by itself, it defines the area by which other metrics are calculated.

 For example, if you show a picture of a person, it is possible to draw separate AOIs around the body and the face.
 You will then be able to display metrics for each region separately, such as how much time passed from stimulus onset until participants looked at the region, how much time your respondents spent in the region, how many fixations were counted, how many people looked away and back.